Wolfda95/SSL-MedicalImagining-CL-MAE/README.md

 ### 2) Downstream
 The pre-training is evaluated on three downstream classification tasks.
-Go to the folder [Downstream](https://github.com/Wolfda95/SSL-MedicalImagining-CL-MAE/tree/main/Downstream) for the the dowsntream code.
+Go to the folder [Downstream](https://github.com/Wolfda95/SSL-MedicalImagining-CL-MAE/tree/main/Downstream) for the the downstream code.

 ## Pre-Trained Models
 You can download the pre-trained model checkpoints here from Google Drive: